JCam6/DefensiveSecurity/README.md

 # Welcome 👋

-The purpose of this repository is to create a publicly accessible space to share code related to Defensive Cybersecurity.
+The purpose of this repository is to create a publicly accessible space to share open-source code related to Defensive Cybersecurity.

 **Objective of Defensive Cybersecurity**